raspberrypi/documentation/configuration/localisation.md

 # Localisation

-Setting up your Raspberry Pi to match your regional settings.
+Set your Raspberry Pi up to match your regional settings.

 ## Language